 Carried both on land and sea, the unique-looking blunderbuss belongs in any antique arms collection.
 Drawing its name from the Dutch word 'donderbus', or thunder pipe, the blunderbuss is a smoothbore short-barreled long gun with a flared muzzle that was especially useful for defending ships from boarders and carriages from highwaymen.
 Much like a modern shotgun, the blunderbuss was designed to deliver a devastating blast of shot or buck and ball at close range.
 George Washington equipped them to his dragoons late in the Revolutionary War, and other militaries around the world issued the blunderbuss as cavalry weapons through the early 18th century.

 Aside from the joy of building a fantastic gun collection, firearms can be a rewarding investment, with gun prices seeing an impressive upswing across many genres as the hobby swells in popularity around the globe.
-From vintage to modern, from new-in-box pieces to guns marked with honest wear, Rock Island Auction Company’s October 4 - 7 Sporting & Collector Firearms Auction includes a vast selection of gun collection must haves that truly span the centuries.
+From vintage to modern, from new-in-box pieces to guns marked with honest wear, Rock Island Auction Company’s offers a vast selection of gun collection must haves that truly span the centuries.

 Whether you're looking to start or upgrade your collection or pick up some gun gifts for the firearms aficionados in your life, Rock Island Auction's free digital gun catalogs always offer an exciting slate of arms, accessories, and rare militaria.
 Subscribe to the weekly Rock Island Auction newsletter to receive new gun blogs and gun videos on all the firearms genres covered here and more.

 Following his stinging defeat in the 1912 election, President Theodore Roosevelt planned a trip to South America with a lecture tour and river